googleapis/java-cloud-bom/tests/validate-bom/README.md

 You can use this action via `uses: googleapis/java-cloud-bom/tests/validate-bom@main` in one of the steps in a job in your GitHub repository.

-Note that before running the composite action the caller needs to make the BOM and its listing artifacts available in Maven Central or local Maven repository.
+Note that before running this action the caller needs to make the BOM and its listing artifacts available in Maven Central or local Maven repository.

 Here is a concrete example to define a job to use this "validate-bom" action in a GitHub Actions workflow file: